kevinsawade/start-science-here/docs/source/linux_tutorial_00.rst

 Moves you back up one directory, back to ``/home/jovjan`` (enter ``pwd`` to check your current working directory).

-Now we will move two directories at once.
+Now we will navigate around two directories at once.
+In case you typed ``cd ..`` you need to navigate back using ``cd jovyan/``.
+Remember that you can check the existing files and folder using ``ls``.
 So type:

 .. code-block:: bash

    $ cd linux_tutorial/tutorial_00

 And have a look around with ``ls``.
-To swith between your two most recent directories, you can use ``cd -``.
+To switch between your two most recent directories, you can use ``cd -``.
 Type these commands in succession:

 .. code-block:: bash